At Mason Engineering, our students teach robots how to move and sense their surroundings, and use teamwork to accomplish tasks.

 Making this happen requires knowledge of mechanical engineering, with the building of the body and movement; bioengineering, with vision and sensing; and computer engineering and computer science for processing, control, and learning.
 Robots will go where people can't, inspecting bridges, venturing into faltering nuclear power plants, and exploring space.
 Be part of a robotics and artificial intelligence team that builds the next step in human technology.

-Courses that students who are interested in robotics can take include:
+See the university catalog for courses that students who are interested in robotics can take.

 Educational Programs Related to Robotics

 Educational programs to improve robot intelligence and autonomy, especially in multi-agent systems, are one of the hallmarks of Volgenau.
 Students use computer science applications to program robots; electrical and computer engineering students use their skills to operate them; and mechanical engineers construct better and smarter robots.

 Bioengineering, also referred to as biomedical engineering, is the application of engineering tools and approaches to solve problems in biology and medicine.
 It is a broad and growing field that draws upon rapid advances in technology and computation, as well as on unprecedented growth in basic biological understanding.